thedansilva/SudokuMaster/README.md

 ### Score

 The User's Score is calculated according to the time it takes the user to submit all correct entries of the puzzle.
-If the user runs out of time or if the user gives up, they will recieve a score of 0.
+The score is calculated as follows:
+10000 - (10t),
+Where t is the time taken to complete the game, in seconds.

 ### Difficulty